 Evolution and self-improvement is our goal and we will do this along with you as you set out on your Japanese learning journey.

-Author: Alison, WEs new blog and feature writer
+Author: Alison, WEs English coach and feature writer

 Alison has an Education Studies and English Literature BA Honours, a Masters in Journalism, a yoga and pilates teacher certification and is an experienced copywriter and journalist.